-Addiction is a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
+Addiction is an inability to stop using a substance or engaging in a behavior even though it may cause psychological or physical harm.

 Drug addiction and drug misuse are different.

-However, not everybody that misuses a substance has an addiction.
-Addiction is the long-term inability to moderate or cease intake.
+However, not everybody who misuses a substance has addiction.

 For example, a person who drinks alcohol heavily on a night out may experience both the euphoric and harmful effects of the substance.

-Someone with an addiction will continue to misuse the substance in spite of the harmful effects.
+Someone with addiction will continue to misuse the substance or activity in spite of the harmful effects it has.

 The primary indications of addiction are:

-relationship difficulties, which often involve lashing out at people who identify the dependency
+relationship difficulties, which often involve lashing out at people who identify the addiction

-an inability to stop using a drug, though it may be causing health problems or personal problems, such as issues with employment or relationships
+an inability to stop using a substance even though it may be causing health problems or personal problems, such as issues with employment or relationships

-profound changes in appearance, including a noticeable abandonment of hygiene
+profound changes in appearance, including weight loss and a noticeable abandonment of hygiene

-When a person has an addiction, and they stop taking the substance or engaging in the behavior, they may experience certain symptoms.
+When a person has addiction and stops taking the substance or engaging in the behavior, they may experience certain symptoms.

-Medicinal advances and progress in diagnosing have helped the medical community develop various ways to manage and resolve addiction.
+Medicinal advances and progress in diagnosis have helped the medical community develop various ways to manage and

 Addiction treatment is highly personalized and often requires the support of the individual’s community or family.

 Treatment can take a long time and may be complicated.
 Addiction is a chronic condition with a range of psychological and physical effects.
-Each substance or behavior may require different management.
+Each substance or behavior may require different management techniques.

 Addiction is a serious, chronic dependence on a substance or activity.
 The prevalence of addiction costs the U.S. economy hundreds of billions of dollars every year.

-A person with an addiction is unable to stop taking a substance or engaging in a behavior, though it has harmful effects on daily living.
+A person with addiction is unable to stop using a substance or engaging in a behavior even though it has harmful effects on daily living.

 Misuse is different from addiction.
-Substance misuse does not always lead to addiction, while addiction involves regular misuse of substances or engagement in harmful behavior.
+Substance misuse does not always lead to addiction, while addiction involves the regular misuse of substances or engagements in harmful behavior.

-Symptoms of addiction often include declining physical health, irritation, fatigue, and an inability to cease using a substance or engaging in a behavior.
-Addiction can lead to behavior that strains relationships and inhibits daily activities.
+Symptoms of addiction often include declining physical health, irritation, fatigue, and an inability to stop using a substance or engaging in a behavior.
+Addiction can also lead to behaviors that strain relationships and inhibit daily activities.

-Ceasing to use the substance or engage in the behavior often leads to withdrawal symptoms, including nausea and shaking.
-Do not attempt to suddenly stop using alcohol or benzodiazepines without medical supervision.
+Stopping the substance or behavior often leads to withdrawal symptoms.
+People should not attempt to suddenly stop using a substance or engaging in a certain behavior without medical supervision.

-Addiction treatment can be difficult, but it is effective.
+Addiction treatment can be difficult, but it is often effective.
 The best form of treatment depends on the substance and the presentation of the addiction, which varies from person to person.
-However, treatment often involves counseling, medication, and community support
+However, treatment usually involves medication, counseling, and community support.

 I have a family member with severe addiction, but they refuse to seek help.
 What is the best way to connect a relative with the care they need?

-The best way to help your relative is to establish trust, so they will believe that you have their best interests in mind.
+The best way to help a relative is to establish trust so that they will believe that you have their best interests in mind.

 Make sure that any conversation about your concerns does not occur while they are under the influence.
 Avoid criticizing or shaming them for their addictive behaviors.
 Instead, say something like, “I care about you and am worried about your safety and health,” and share your observations about their behavior.

 Remember, many people deny that they have problems for a long time.
-If that happens, don’t challenge them, just remind them that you care, and ask permission to keep checking in with them.
+If that happens, do not challenge them.
+Just remind them that you care and ask permission to keep checking in with them.